tanvircs/Aws-Machine-Learning-Pipeline/README.md

 	1. EC2 access : It is virtual machine

-	2. ECR: Elastic Container registry to save your docker image in aws
+	2. ECR: Elastic Container registry to save your docker image in Aws

 	#Description: About the deployment